microsoft/FluidFramework/BREAKING.md

 immediately, instead of potentially being hidden by a timeout.
 It is recommended that you start passing `failOnContainerClose=true` when calling `waitForContainerConnection()` in preparation for this upcoming breaking change.

+### Removing internal connection details from `IConnectionDetails`

+Removing `mode`, `version` and `initialClients` from `IConnectionDetails`, no longer exposing these to runtime.
+They will only be used internally.
+Removing `existing` altogether as it no longer provides value.

 # 2.0.0-internal.2.3.0